 Just inside the Glass Studio's front door is a gallery we call Vestibule 102.
 It's an area where local artists and Studio Assistants can show off their talents.
 And do they ever.

 NOTE: Every day we're open, we host a free glass art demonstration at noon.
-The artist featured in Vestibule 102 performs the daily demo on the Sunday of the exhibition week.
+Artists featured in Vestibule 102 generally headline a daily demo during the run of the exhibition.

 • Staci Vella Katsias was formally trained in chiropractic medicine and spent two decades in private practice in Virginia Beach.
 In the 21st century, she's been studying drawing, painting, ceramics, printmaking, and most recently, glass.
 Here are seven of the nine works on display, and for close-ups of two of them, click here and here.